tri3h/webserver/README.md

         * description
         * tag_id
         * name
-        * image_type
-    * Also there should be an image "main_photo" in base64
+    * Also there should be an image "main_photo"
     * Return nothing in case of success

 - PUT /drafts